 - The same commission can be for more than one item-it can be for both the deposition and production of documents.

-- Document type ‘commission’ must be selected in the efiling, and there is a filing fee of $20.00 per commission which is paid through File and Serve Express.
+Document type ‘commission’ must be selected in the efiling.
+A filing fee will be assessed per comission which is paid through File & Serve Express.